JerJohn15/stock-quotes-and-recco/README.md

 - A study logger that increments the amount of hours spent studying when clicking a button.

 See the **ToDo List** for upcoming features.
 Also, checkout the **Issues** section for current unresolved issues.
-I have also created a [wiki section](https://github.com/JerJohn15/stock-quotes-and-recco/wiki) which currently consists of a test plan, and a design plan of future features.
+In addition, there is a [wiki section](https://github.com/JerJohn15/stock-quotes-and-recco/wiki) which currently consists of a test plan, and a design plan of future features.

 To view the live demo of the original app use this link: http://rkiouak.com Refer to the **Project Setup** section for launching the application from a local server.